BenBktech/FullStack-NFT-Project/README.md

 yarn hardhat deploy --network goerli
 ```

+## Tips

+You don't need to know this if you only do a "npm install" to run the project.

-Firstly, it's important to do a :
+BUT, if you create the project from scratch, it's important to do a :
 npm i -D @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers
 Recently hardhat team made @nomiclabs/hardhat-ethers itself extensible so my plan is to update hardhat-deploy-ethers to extend it instead of being a fork of it.
 No timeline yet though.